onzfonz/comp227/src/content/1/en/part1b.md

 [Node.js](https://nodejs.org/en/) is a JavaScript runtime environment based on Google's [Chrome V8](https://developers.google.com/v8/)
 JavaScript engine and works practically anywhere - from servers to mobile phones.
 Let's practice writing some JavaScript using Node.
-It is expected that you have both versions of node installed as directed in [install Node section of Part 0](/part0/configuring_your_machine_for_this_course#4-install-node)
+It is expected that you have both versions of node installed as directed in the [install Node section of Part 0](/part0/configuring_your_machine_for_this_course#4-install-node)

 The code is written into files ending with *.js* that are run by issuing the command `node name_of_file.js`